gabriellenoelle/gabriellenoelle/README.md

 - 👀 I’m interested in gaming, creativity, & mysterious back-end shenanigans.
 - 🧙‍♀️ I am constantly asking myself: "How do things work? ...
 And why!? <b><i>TELL ME!</i></b>"
 - <i><b>* proceeds to analyze everything *</b></i>
-- 🌱 I’m currently writing my css in the shower so you can't see me cr- 😅 <i>I mean</i>...
 - 💞️ I’m looking to collaborate on some nifty Animal Crossing and Pokemon apps!
 - 📫 How to reach me: gabrielle.donald8@gmail.com 📨
 - 👾 Discord: SulkyMarsh #1115